pdebuyl/euroscipy_document/general_organization.rst

 ---------------

-Applications for financial support have been awarded from the university, the "Fonds de la Recherche Scienfique - FNRS" (Belgium) and "Visit Brussels", a local bureau of tourism.
+Applications for financial support have been awarded from the university, the "Fonds de la Recherche Scienfique - FNRS" (Belgium) and "Visit Brussels", the communications agency for tourism in the Brussels-Capital Region.

 Private partners
 ----------------